WitchPHD/decktuner_list_generator/README.md

 		3dβ.
 If the workshop is less than 7 days old, mark with flag_new()

 		3dγ.
-If the message is more than 20 old, mark with flag_urgent()
+If the workshop is more than 20 old, mark with flag_urgent()

 5. Do some housekeeping (clear some stuff, set some variables for later math, etc).
 6. Print a list of workshops whose pilot has left.